 If there is a dispute, then most likely turning to a process of mediation or family dispute resolution may be your first point of contact.
 Hopefully, and in my experience, the majority of matters about international travel will resolve there.

 If it doesn’t, you at least have some prospects of having the matter heard before a judge and some kind of interim decision made between now and when the travel would likely occur at Christmas.
 Leave it too late and not only will you be forfeiting the deposit for the trip if your former spouse refuses to agree, but you might find yourself going on the trip alone and the children having to remain in Australia either with some other family member or with your former partner.

-If you have any concerns about the orders in your matter, the prospects of international travel and what might be required, our experienced family law solicitors Brisbane are more than able to assist.
+If you have any concerns about the orders in your matter, the prospects of international travel and what might be required, our experienced family law solicitors Toowoomba are more than able to assist.